ISUN Meets… an interview with Sakina di Pace, The Facial Cupping Expert

 What is your ultimate ISUN hero product?

-My hero ISUN product has to be the Antioxidant Sun Butter SPF 27.
+My hero ISUN product has to be the Antioxidant Sun Butter.
 I’m very minimalist when it comes to skincare, and I only use the best natural products on the market.
 It sinks in easily and contains zinc oxide, the most natural of sunscreens - and it smells delicious!

 It is with gratitude that we thank Sakina for her insight into the Traditional Chinese Medicine viewpoint on natural beauty and facial cupping.
 These non-invasive rituals present the opportunity to pause and explore the natural landscape of our faces – an ever-changing eco-system that reflects inwards.

-Discover Sakina’s ISUN hero product, the Antioxidant Sun Butter SPF 27
+Discover Sakina’s ISUN hero product, Antioxidant Sun Butter

 June 10, 2022 — Tracey Drabloes